 - Employees that work less than 10 hours per week should not be considered employees for this purpose.

 Economic Injury Disaster Loan (EIDL)

 Economic Injury Disaster Loans (EIDLs) provide small businesses with working capital loans of up to $2 million to help overcome the temporary loss of revenue that they are experiencing due to the COVID-19 pandemic.
-These loans, which have a term of up to 30 years, have a 2.75% interest rate for nonprofits (3.75% for for-profit companies).
-Small businesses can also apply for an advance of up to $10,000 that will be made available within three days of a successful application and will not have to be repaid.
+Unlike other SBA programs described above, EIDLs are loans that must be paid back.

 On June 15, the SBA re-opened its EIDL program after temporarily limiting applications to only agricultural business due to a high volume of applications and dwindling funds.
 A number of science and technology centers and museums have applied for and received EIDLs previously.

-Main Street Lending Program
+Main Street Lending Program – no longer active

 In mid-June, the Federal Reserve drafted a proposal to expand the program to nonprofit loans, requesting public feedback.
 ASTC, in partnership with other museum associations, submitted feedback.
 The final loan facilities have yet to be released.
-Subscribe for updates the Boston Fed.

-All loans in the current program have a term of five years, and principal and interest payments on the loans can be deferred for two years.
+All loans in the program had a term of five years, and principal and interest payments on the loans can be deferred for two years.
 Businesses must be of sound financial condition prior to the COVID-19 pandemic to be eligible.
 Read the FAQs (last updated after the Federal Reserve announced a program expansion on a June 8).